svtechie/docker-influxdb/README.md

         build-essential \
         python-dev

-Our next RUN block will install Grafana and InfluxDB and do some basic configuration:
+Our next RUN block will install Grafana, InfluxDB, and do some basic configuration:

     WORKDIR /opt
     RUN \